manassehnnad1/neural-net/README.md

-uhm...no biggie, made this to understand the various layers on a neural network, the code is broken but im going to fix it soon.
+uhm...no biggie, made this to understand the various layers on a neural network.

 the input layer(for insertion) ---- hidden layer (with activation function for non-linearity)-----the output layer for predictions